 An example HASP Student Payload Application is provided on the HASP website along with this CFP and the application cover page in MS Word format.
 The example application is from a previous student team that provided most of the information we want to see in a HASP application.
-We strongly advise that ALL members of student teams considering applying for a HASP seat download and read the current HASP CFP, the example application and the HASP Student Payload Interface Manual.
-All of these documents can be found on the HASP "Participant Information" page http://laspace.lsu.edu/hasp/Participantinfo.php.
+We strongly advise that ALL members of student teams considering applying for a HASP seat read the current HASP CFP, the application template, the example application, and the HASP Student Payload Interface Manual.
+All of these documents can be found on the HASP "Participant Information" page https://laspace.lsu.edu/hasp/Participantinfo.php.

-Once completed your application should be submitted electronically as a fully searchable PDF or MS Word or in hardcopy to the address listed in section XI by December 14, 2018.
-As the applications are reviewed, priority will be given to those payloads that are clearly student designed, built, managed and operated, but projects with only a partial student component are also welcome to apply.
+Once completed, your application should be submitted electronically as a fully searchable PDF or MS Word or in hardcopy to the address listed in section XI by January 8, 2021.
+As the applications are reviewed, priority will be given to those payloads that are clearly student designed, built, managed, and operated, but projects with only a partial student component are also welcome to apply.
 The application will be reviewed for completeness, consistency, scientific or technical justification, and ability to fit within the HASP constraints.
-Seat awards will be announced by about January 14, 2019.
+Seat awards will be announced at the end of January 2021.